 Represented Providence in an antitrust lawsuit in which a home health agency claimed Providence improperly steered referrals to its own agency.
 The parties settled with no payment of fees, costs or damages by Providence and no admission of liability.
 (King Cnty.
 (Wash.)
 Super.
 Ct.
 2004)Schaff et al. v.
 Vision Service Plan

 Represented Vision Service Plan in an antitrust suit brought by optometrists who had been terminated by VSP for failing to comply with VSP’s conditions and rules.
 After the Court entered a decision and order denying plaintiffs’ motion for a preliminary injunction, plaintiffs dismissed their complaint.
 (W.D.
 Mich.
-2002)Daraee, et al. v.
-Microsoft Corporation
+2002)Yu v.
+MultiCare, Carlos Garcia, M.D., et al.

 Represented Microsoft Corporation in an antitrust suit defending against a class action brought by purchasers in Oregon of Windows 98.
 The case was dismissed in June 2000, on Microsoft’s motion to dismiss filed one month after the case was filed.
 (Multnomah Cnty.
 (Or.)
 Cir.
 Ct.
 2000)Van Waters & Rogers v.
 Shell Chemical Co.

 Represented Shell Chemical Company in an antitrust action brought by a former national distributor of Shell’s surfactants alleging that Shell engaged in tying, monopolization and exclusive dealing.
 Summary judgment was entered for Shell on principal claims.
 Plaintiff then dismissed the remainder of the action without payment or promise by Shell.
 (W.D.
 Wash.
 2000)Kottle v.
 Northwest Kidney Centers